All Collections

 I'm earning!

-If you pay in more than what you earned within that year you will not be tax charged (up to £60,000), but you will have to get in touch with HMRC to return the tax relief that we claim on your behalf.
+If you pay in more than what you earned within that year (up to £60,000), you will not be subject to a tax charge, but you will have to get in touch with HMRC to return the tax relief that we claimed on your behalf.

 If you're unsure about how much you should be saving into your pension, read our blog "How much money should I pay into my pension" or visit our calculator to have a play around with how much you could have when you come to retire.